ggonnella/gfapy/manual/positional_fields.md

-Note that setting the value of reference and backreferences-related fields is generally not allowed, when a line instance is connected to a gfapy object (see the References chapter).
+Note that setting the value of reference and backreferences-related fields is generally not allowed, when a line instance is connected to a Gfapy object (see the References chapter).

 ```python
 s = gfa.Line.from_string("L\ts1\t+\ts2\t-\t*")